 A minimum processor of an Intel Core i5 is required, although the latest Pro Tools now calls for an Intel Core i7.

-A faster processor is important as it allows for a quicker workflow in a more fluid manner.
+A faster processor is important as it allows for a quicker workflow more fluidly.

 Hard drive requirements by all three applications are pretty conservative.